2023 Best Nursing Bachelor's Degree Schools in Minnesota

 Full Nursing at Capella University Report

-You’ll be in good company if you decide to attend Bemidji State University.
-It ranked #3 on our 2023 Best Nursing Bachelor’s Degree Schools in Minnesota list.
+You’ll join some of the best and brightest minds around you if you attend Bemidji State University.
+The school came in at #3 on this year’s Best Nursing Bachelor’s Degree Schools in Minnesota list.
 Located in the town of Bemidji, Bemidji State University is a public school with a small student population.

 After completing their Bachelor's Degree, nursing graduates from Bemidji State University carry an average student debtload of $32,595.